ForestPulse/ForestStructure/README.md

-# Work on Thüringia existing Tiles
+# Preprocessing on Thüringia Tiles

 A high-resolution, consistent, and nationwide Airborne Laser Scanning (ALS) dataset is essential for accurately deriving forest metrics such as **canopy cover**, **top height**, **growing stock**, and **vertical layering** across Germany, as emphasized by the **ForestPulse** project.
 ALS is uniquely suited to this task because it penetrates vegetation layers and captures multiple echoes from